 - What questions or struggles do they have that you can answer?

 - What objections do they have that are stalling a buying decision?

 - How are buyers responding to your existing marketing campaigns?
 Are they speaking to the right audience?

 - How do your buyers prefer to consume online content?

-These are just some of the questions you need to answer to begin designing an effective lead nurturing strategy.
+These are just some of the questions you need to answer to begin designing an effective B2B lead generation strategy.